hkcmoris/gpt4api_dg/README.md

 ### Installation

-Package will be available on PyPI soon.
+Package is available on [PyPI](https://pypi.org/project/gpt4api-dg/) and can be installed with pip:

---install the package with pip:--

 ```bash
 pip install gpt4api_dg